joakimsk/docs/docs/cwebsocket.rst

 User notification events
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A special type of events are user-notifications.
-They are sent to users and the client-app can display them on screen.
+A special type of events are *user-notifications*.
+They are sent to the client-app which can display them on the screen.
 A typical way to do this is to show a icon showing the count of active notifications.
 The user can click to see the list of notifications which indicate systems events, that messages has arrived, etc..

 User notifications carry a JSON-encoded object with the following fields: